 Aids in Intermittent Fasting

-Green tea can aid in intermittent fasting by increasing the body's ability to burn fat during the fasted state.
+Green tea can aid in intermittent fasting by increasing the body's ability to burn fat during the fasted state, making it a healthier option than beverages like energy drinks or diet sodas.
 Intermittent fasting is a type of dieting that involves alternating periods of eating with periods of fasting, typically for 14-18 hours a day.
 During the fasting period, the body burns stored fat for energy instead of the food that is consumed.